schroeds20055/Module20_Challenge/README.md

 ## Interact with your Deployed Smart Contract

 ### Now that your contract is deployed, it's time to test its functionality!
-After each step, capturea a screenshot of the execution, and then save it in a folder named "Execution_Results.
+After each step, capture a screenshot of the execution, and then save it in a folder named "Execution_Results.
 You'll share this folder with your final submission.

 ### To interact with your deployed smart contract, complete the following steps: